bbguitar77/elasticsearch-analysis-standardext/README.md

 Introduction
 ------------

+This plugin features an extension of Lucene's StandardTokenizer that allows the user to customize the word boundary property values for any Unicode character.

-Currently, when using Lucene's StandardTokenizer, there is no convenient way to customize the word boundary property values for various Unicode characters (e.g. '#', '@', '+', etc.).
-As a result, most of these characters are treated as word boundary breaks, which can prove problematic for surfacing exact matches.
+Currently, Lucene's StandardTokenizer implements the word break rules from the [http://www.unicode.org/reports/tr29/#Word_Boundaries](Unicode Text Segmentation) algorithm.
+It provides no mechanism to override the word break rules for various Unicode characters (e.g. '#', '@', '+', etc.).
+This is problematic because most punctuation characters are treated as hard word boundary breaks, which can lead to inaccurate results at querying time.

-For instance, using the default StandardTokenizer, the following tweet - "@ericschmidt google+ rocks #social" - produces the following tokens - {"ericschmidt", "google", "rocks", "social"}.
-So, a user who wants to see only content with "#social" will be unable to do so - they will match on all content containing the term 'social' (since '#social' and 'social' produce the same search token).
+A simple example can prove this point.
+For instance, consider the following tweet:

+    @ericschmidt google+ rocks #social

+Using the default StandardTokenizer, this tweet will produce the following tokens:

+    "ericschmidt", "google", "rocks", "social"

+That might look fine, but essentially we have lost the ability to do exact matching on tweets containing "#social" (i.e. hashtag social).
+Since "#social" is tokenized to "social", when a user runs an exact search on "#social", they will get matches on all tweets that have the term social (with or without the hashtag).
+Obviously, this is not what the user will be expecting.

-Currently, the only partial solution is to leverage ElasticSearch's mapping char filter (which is run before tokenization), where you could map characters like '@', '#', etc. to other characters that aren't treated as word boundary breaks (e.g. '_').
-But, it's a hacky solution at best ... you can't map all the characters to the same destination character as then you wouldn't be able to distinguish between them at query time ('@user' -> '_user', '#user' -> '_user').
-In addition, this would alter the source of the stored document field and prevent you from showing accurate highlighted text snippets.
+Currently, the only _partial_ solution is to leverage ElasticSearch's [http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/analysis-mapping-charfilter.html](mapping char filter).
+This filter gets run before tokenization and allows the user to replace any arbitrary sequence of characters with the given mapping.
+So, in our previous example, we could map characters like '@', '+', and '#' to a destination character that is not treated as a word boundary break (e.g. '_').
+But, it's a bit of a hack and in our example you wouldn't want to map '@' and '#' to the same character (or else, we wouldn't be able to distinguish between mentions and hashtag terms at query time).
+Also, using the mapping char filter has other possible side-effets too (e.g. highlighting accuracy)

-So, to solve this problem, this plugin provides an extension to the StandardTokenizer and allows the user to customize the word boundary rules for any Unicode character.
+What we want is to be able to leverage all the goodness of Lucene's StandardTokenizer (which does a TON for us), but just be able to override the default word boundary rules for any paricular Unicode character (most likely - special punctation symbols that are becoming more meaningful in the Web).
+This is what this plugin strives to do...

 Requirements
 ------------